-The Extended Essay begins in the first term of Year 12 and is completed just after Easter with the submission of the 4,000 word assignment.
+The Extended Essay begins in the second term of Year 12 and is completed in the summer with the submission of the 4,000 word assignment.
 Students are also offered a support package with additional "check-in" sessions for those who feel they need them.